Showing posts with label Cruise. Show all posts

 Don't Worry about Plugs

-I normally bring my cruise-approved no surge power outlet when I go cruising, but there were several USB plugs in our Sea Terrace cabin already so we didn't need it for a change.
-One less thing to pack, unless you have a lot of tech that needs charging.
+I always bring a cruise-approved no surge power outlet when I go cruising, but there were several USB plugs in our Sea Terrace cabin already, so we didn't need it for a change.
+However, my friend brought a non-approved outlet, which was confiscated from him at boarding and returned once we disembarked.
+So, make sure yours is pre-approved like this one:

 Tips for Virgin's Beach Club in the Bahamas